-Knee extension with band
+Knee extension with a band

 Knee extension exercise (or leg extension) using a resistance band to strengthen the thigh muscles.
 The athlete sits on the edge of the table (or on a chair) with the knees over the edge.
 The resistance band is placed around the ankle and anchored under the furthest table/chair leg on the side of the leg being worked on.
 The athlete lifts the foot upwards to straighten the knee, then returns to the starting position.
-If pain is felt do not continue with this exercise.
+If the pain is felt do not continue with this exercise.

 Seated hamstring curl